kingsloi/philips-brothers-docs/contact-issues-bugs.md

 # Contact, Issues, Bugs, etc.

-What to do when things go wrong.
+What to do when you need questions or things go wrong.

 ## Contacting Kingsley